Skip to footer content

-Hangfire .NET Core (How It Works For Developer)
+Hangfire .NET Core (How It Works For Developers)

-Modern application development often requires processing background tasks to handle huge tasks, in this scenario we require background job handlers to execute multiple jobs.
-There are many job handlers, and one such background parent job handler for C# .NET Core applications is Hangfire.
-In this blog, we are going to learn about the Hangfire background job and how to use it with other packages like IronPDF to generate PDF documents in the background.
+Modern application development often requires processing background tasks to handle huge workloads.
+In such scenarios, we need background job handlers capable of executing multiple jobs.
+One such background job handler for C# .NET Core applications is Hangfire.
+In this blog, we are going to learn about managing Hangfire background jobs and how to use them with other packages like IronPDF for PDF Generation to generate PDF documents in the background.

 Hangfire simplifies the implementation of background processing in ASP.NET Core or .NET Core 6 Web API applications by providing a reliable and flexible framework for managing and executing background jobs.
-Hangfire is available as a NuGet package and can be installed using .NET CLI as below.
+Hangfire is available as a NuGet package and can be installed using the .NET CLI as shown below:

 dotnet add package Hangfire --version 1.8.6